zappag/pyTRACK-CMIP6/README.md

 python setup_track.py
 ```

-Afterwards, if the pyTRACK-CMIP6 main wrapper functions are to be imported and run from any directory, please install the pyTRACK-CMIP6 module using pip by running the following:
+Afterwards, if the pyTRACK-CMIP6 main wrapper functions are to be imported and run from any directory, please install the pyTRACK-CMIP6 module using pip by running the following from within the pyTRACK-CMIP6 directory:
 ```
-pip install pyTRACK-CMIP6
+pip install -e .
 ```
-Note that this will not enable to setup functions to run from anywhere, since those are dependent on files that exist in this repository.
-However, if the previous steps have been followed, the setup functions are not needed.

 #### Modifying track wrapper functions

-If you wish to modify any of the track_wrapper functions or add your functions do not forgeto to install it through:
+If you wish to modify any of the track_wrapper functions or add your functions do not forget to install it through:

 pip install -e /path/to/pyTRACK